ppgia-unifor/resilience-bench/README.md

 ## Publications

-Costa, T. M., Vasconcelos, D. M., Aderaldo, C. M., and Mendonça, N. C. (2022). **Avaliação de Desempenho de Dois Padrões de Resiliência para Microsserviços: Retry e Circuit Breaker.** In 40th Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2022).
-Accepted for publication.
+Costa, T. M., Vasconcelos, D. M., Aderaldo, C. M., and Mendonça, N. C. (2022).
+[Avaliação de Desempenho de Dois Padrões de Resiliência para Microsserviços: Retry e Circuit Breaker](publications/sbrc2022-final.pdf).
+In 40th Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2022).
 The experimental dataset used in the work described in this paper is available in the folder [data/sbrc2022](data/sbrc2022/).